OpenBCI/Documentation/docs/03Ganglion/09-Ganglion_Programming_Tutorial.md

 ### Set Up Arduino to Program Your Ganglion

-Follow the guide at the top of this page called [Build From Source](#ganglion-programming-tutorial-building-from-source) all that way down till _How To Create an OTA File_, then come back here.
+Follow the guide at the top of this page called _Build From Source_ all the way down till _How To Create an OTA File_, then come back here.

 ### 'Simblee' selected and 'DefaultGanglion' open